-- A declaration from Parents and householder / homeowner / relative / friend confirming the applicant family now reside at the address; - A copy of most current council Tax bill from occupier; - Stamped passport or visa; - Boarding passes.
+- A declaration from Parents and householder / homeowner / relative / friend confirming the applicant family now reside at the address. - A copy of most current council Tax bill from occupier. - Stamped passport or visa. - Boarding passes.

-Where the Council does not consider it is has been provided with satisfactory proof of address, the application will not be processed until the Council is satisfied that adequate proof has been obtained.
+Where the Council does not consider it has been provided with satisfactory proof of address, the application will not be processed until the Council is satisfied that adequate proof has been obtained.

-Clarification of home address where the family's current address is deemed temporary or multiple addresses
+Clarification of home address where the family's current address is deemed temporary or multiple addresses.

-- 18.5 For the purposes of this policy the following will be accepted as the home address: - (a) Purchase of a second property by a family, while the first property is retained, where the family moves to the second address and provides proof of residenceas set out in section 18.4; or - (b) Rented accommodation while a previous property is retained.
+18.4 For the purposes of this policy the following will be accepted as the home address:

+- (a) Purchase of a second property by a family, while the first property is retained, where the family moves to the second address and provides proof of residence- as set out in section 18.4; or - (b) Rented accommodation while a previous property is retained.
 The family must provide satisfactory evidence to the Council that the rented accommodation is their primary residence through proof of residence, and by demonstrating that the old property is not being occupied by them.
-In that instance, the Council must be provided proof of zero/vacant occupancy (i.e. discounted council tax, see section 18.4) or

-- (c) Temporary living arrangements whether living with relatives or not i.e. whilst refurbishing, building or decorating the permanent home address.
-The home address will be taken as the one where the family can provide proof of residence - see section 18.4 or - (d) Where because of reasons beyond parental control a house move has been imposed on the family or children ((i.e. fleeing domestic violence (refuge address), safe home (witness protection), home repossessions, losing your home through an 'act of god' i.e. home destroyed, etc.)), subject to supporting documentation; or - (e) Where the parent has been hospitalised and the children have been placed with a relative or carer, the temporary address will be accepted for the purposes of a school application on proof of hospitalisation i.e. a letter from a medical professional, and a declaration from the relative or carer of the arrangements.
+In that instance, the Council must be provided proof of zero/vacant occupancy (i.e. discounted council tax, see section 18.4) or see section 18.4 or - (d) Where because of reasons beyond parental control a house move has been imposed on the family or children ((i.e. fleeing domestic violence (refuge address), safe home (witness protection), home repossessions, losing your home through an 'act of god' i.e. home destroyed, etc.)), subject to supporting documentation; or - (e) Where the parent has been hospitalised and the children have been placed with a relative or carer, the temporary address will be accepted for the purposes of a school application on proof of hospitalisation i.e. a letter from a medical professional, and a declaration from the relative or carer of the arrangements.